-A unique aspect of the sensitivity propagation is its real-data compatibility.
-Using real data for tuning is vital because the ultimate goal is to improve the performance of the real system instead of the simulated system.
-Despite the preciseness of the model in simulation, the real system will have discrepancies to the model, leading to sub-optimal performance on a real system if the parameters come from simulation-based tuning.
-This phenomenon is part of the sim-to-real gap which leads to degraded performance on real systems compared to their simulated counterparts.
-The sensitivity propagation, unlike the back propagation, can still be applied to compute the desired gradient while using data collected from real systems, which will be explained in detail in the next subsection.
+The unique aspect of sensitivity propagation is its compatibility with data from a physical system.
+Using such data for tuning is vital because the ultimate goal is to improve the performance of a physical system instead of its simulated counterpart.
+Despite the fidelity of the model in simulation, the physical system will have discrepancies with the model, leading to sub-optimal performance if the parameters come from simulation-based tuning.
+This phenomenon is part of the sim-to-real gap, which leads to degraded performance on physical systems compared to their simulated counterparts.
+The sensitivity propagation, unlike the forward- or reverse-mode AD, can still be applied to compute the gradient while using data collected from the physical system.